Electric eye

 An electric eye is a photodetector used for detecting obstruction of a light beam.
 An example is the door safety system used on garage door openers that use a light transmitter and receiver at the bottom of the door to prevent closing if there is any obstruction in the way that breaks the light beam.
-The device does not provide an image; only presence of light is detectable.
+The device does not provide an image; only the presence of light is detectable.
 Visible light may be used, but infrared radiation conceals the operation of the device and typically is used in modern systems.
-Originally, systems used lamps powered by direct current or the power line alternating current frequency, but modern photodetector systems use an infrared light-emitting diode modulated at a few kilohertz, which allows the detector to reject stray light and improves the range, sensitivity and security of the device.
+Originally, systems used lamps powered by direct current or the power line alternating current frequency, but modern photodetector systems use an infrared light-emitting diode modulated at a few kilohertz, which allows the detector to reject stray light and improves the range, sensitivity, and security of the device.